International Induction Programme (IIP) overview

 Features of the programme

-- developing a personal educational pathway suited to your needs
+- Developing a personal educational pathway suited to your needs

-- finding a suitable practice that is able to offer you a placement or offering advice in relation to undertaking the programme whilst employed by a practice
+- Finding a suitable practice that is able to offer you a placement or offering advice in relation to undertaking the programme whilst employed by a practice

-- guidance on completing forms and paperwork
+- Guidance on completing forms and paperwork

-- assistance with arranging occupational health assessments
+- Assistance with arranging occupational health assessments

 The programme provides financial support to candidates via a monthly bursary of up to £4000 per month for GPs in a practice payment or a comparable salary for GPs undertaking the programme whilst employed by a practice.